 The functions of business intelligence in banks

 - Analyzing Historical Trends

 Banks need to analyze past data to design their future activities.
-BI analysis mainly require information about branches, employees, deposits, concessional loans, sales and expenses, profits and losses, etc., in absolute numbers or percentages, which may be divided by product, section, customer profile, region, time, or Distribution structure.
+BI analysis mainly requires information about branches, employees, deposits, concessional loans, sales and expenses, profits and losses, etc., in absolute numbers or percentages, which may be divided by product, section, customer profile, region, time, or Distribution structure.

-Business intelligence analyzes these data in terms of indexes such as product profitability, improve to Understand customer needs, identifies key areas and new market opportunities, and clarifies what products need to be re-priced, what products should be eliminated, and what other products Should be introduced.
+Business intelligence analyzes these data in terms of indexes such as product profitability, improves to Understand customer needs, identifies key areas and new market opportunities, and clarifies what products need to be re-priced, what products should be eliminated, and what other products Should be introduced.
 With the help of these analyzes, banks can control the deviation of achievements from goals and take steps to resolve this problem.

 - Risk management